OakarminIron/Obsidian/Science/Social Science/Fallacies/Secundum quid.md

 `Secundum quid` is a Latin phrase that translates to "according to what" or "in respect to what."
-It is a term used in logic and philosophy, particularly in the context of Aristotle's philosophy, to indicate a partial or qualified truth.
+It is a term used in logic and philosophy, particularly in the context of [[Aristotle]]'s philosophy, to indicate a partial or qualified truth.

 In Aristotelian logic, `secundum quid` refers to a fallacy that occurs when a general rule or principle is incorrectly applied to a particular case without considering its specific circumstances or exceptions.
 It involves making an over-generalization or drawing a hasty conclusion based on incomplete or limited information.